AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 ### Rename one or more nodes

-The option to rename is available when selecting
+The option to rename is available when selecting the following objects on the canvas:

 * Individual nodes

 * Multiple nodes

-### Apply a breakdown to a node
+### Apply a breakdown

-The option to apply a breakdown is available when selecting
+The option to apply a breakdown is available when selecting the following objects on the canvas:

 * Individual nodes